jbdamask/wkid-smaaht/README.md

         - SlackAppSecretArn (NOTE: THIS IS THE SECRETS MANAGER RECORD ARN, NOT THE TOKEN)
         - SlackBotSecretArn (NOTE: THIS IS THE SECRETS MANAGER RECORD ARN, NOT THE TOKEN)
     - Choose your vpc and private subnet IDs
     - Follow through the rest of the CloudFormation wizard.
-Add the Tag `AppName:ChatAWS Slack`, otherwise just leave the defaults and keep clicking Next
+Add the Tag `AppName:Wkid Smaaht Slack`, otherwise just leave the defaults and keep clicking Next
     - Check the box acknowledging that the script creates IAM resources and slick Submit
 - Monitor Events in the CloudFormation console.
 After a few minutes, the status should read CREATE_COMPLETE.
 If you see errors, go through the Events that caused them and ensure you didn't have any missteps.
 One common error is that the ARN for your secrets was wrong.